This is a simple fast track guide to making sure your on page SEO techniques are up to speed for 2018.

 Most local service leads come from people looking at their reputation on their phone in the Google map listing and then clicking the “Call” button.

-Here’s a look at one of our clients mobile friendly map listing:
+Here’s a look at a mobile friendly map listing:

 You have to be mobile optimized with both your website and your local Google My Business listing or you're losing out on about half the conversions you could be getting.